Pittsburgh Mayor William Peduto Recommends Trump Push Back Scheduled Visit Until After Funerals

 Speaking on Monday night, Peduto said, “We did try to get the message out to the White House that our priority tomorrow is the first funeral.”

-The mayor went on to say, “I do believe that it would be best to put the attention on the families this week, and if he (Trump) were to visit, choose a different time to be able to do it.
+The mayor went on to say, “I do believe that it would be best to put the attention on the families this week, and if he [Trump] were to visit, choose a different time to be able to do it.
 Our focus as a city will be on the families and the outreach that they’ll need this week and the support that they’ll need to get through it.”

 Peduto made it clear that he would welcome a visit by the president after the completion of the funerals.

-Chuck Diamond, who was a former rabbi at Tree of Life and still resides in the neighborhood, shared Peduto’s sentiment, saying, “I would just ask the President please, please if it’s not too late put it off a week.”
+Chuck Diamond — who was a former rabbi at Tree of Life and who still resides in the neighborhood — shared Peduto’s sentiment, saying, “I would just ask the president please, please if it’s not too late put it off a week.”

-Diamond spoke of his fears that a visit could cause a deeper division in the city that s desperately needs healing, saying, “Any president that would come in, any president would be a distraction.
+Diamond spoke of his fears that a visit could cause a deeper division in a city that desperately needs healing, saying, “Any president that would come in, any president would be a distraction.
 And President Trump, he’s so divisive and there’s such strong feelings on all sides, it will be a distraction.”